 Contemporary Southern Africa forms an example of a distinct, and new social condition.
 One in which political and social borders define different political incarnations of African democracy and creates a vast transient community of displaced.

 For over a decade, Michele Mathison has been living and working on both sides of the border between South Africa and Zimbabwe.
-His work is a study on the value of common objects and how they have developed into the prevalent imagery and symbols of the regions tumultuous times.
+His sculptures are a study on the value of common objects and how they have developed into the prevalent imagery and symbols of the region’s tumultuous times.

 Selected Solo Exhibitions